 There are so many options for hardwood flooring from the color to the species, the size of the plank to the final finish that it can be hard to figure out which one is the best.
 In some cases, the best hardwood for you will come down to personal preference, but there are some guidelines to help you along.

-If you want the look of a classic hardwood floor, one that will fit in with a traditional-style home, you might be better off selecting a domestic hardwood such as Red Oak or Maple, which both have a long history in the US.
+If you want the look of a classic hardwood floor, you might be better off selecting a domestic hardwood.
+Red Oak or Maple, both have a long history in the US.
 The grain patterns are fairly consistent, as is the color so you know what it is you’re getting.

 If durability is your number one concern, pay close attention to your floor’s Janka score.
 This number refers to the hardness factor of the wood – the higher the score, the harder and more durable the wood.

 Historically, most exotic hardwoods have higher Janka scores, but Hickory and Maple are both fairly long lasting domestic options.
 Pine and Bamboo are among the softest options worldwide.